Skip to content

 The examples below use the using and await using syntax, which require TypeScript 5.2+ and a runtime that supports TC39 Explicit Resource Management.

-Use a seed to anchor your subscription to a specific day, then use a month-based ticker.
+Use a seed to anchor your ticker to a specific day, then use a month-based interval:

 typescript